Budibase/website/content/blog/automation/workflow-automation.md

 Note, that at this stage, we’re only considering these things with regard to how your workflows operate in theory.

 We’ll move on to how it works in practice in the next step.

+We've also created an in-depth guide to [workflow analysis](/blog/automation/workflow-analysis/).

 ### 3. Engage stakeholders